Who Can Become a Caregiver?

 It’s OK to Grieve

-When serving as a caregiver to a loved one with mesothelioma, the grieving process often starts before the person passes away.
-Sometimes called anticipatory grief, caregivers experience a sense of loss of the person’s former self.
+Sometimes called anticipatory grief, caregivers experience a sense of loss of the person’s former self before they have passed away.
 It is difficult to watch someone you love lose their independence and ability to take care of themselves, especially when end-of-life arrangements are in the back of your mind.
+In some cases, caregivers are spouses or family members (i.e., potentially at-risk of secondary exposure).
 Financial and legal stressors can make the task all the more challenging.

 Depression, guilt, and anger are all understandable feelings to experience as a caretaker.
 You may feel like you’re losing your own sense of freedom, or experience an inner struggle as you try to adapt to the new relationship you have with your loved one.
 Keeping a journal, talking to a friend or counselor, and getting involved with support groups can all help to alleviate the stress and hopelessness you may feel during this hard time.